CodeProSpecialist/Perl-Outdoor-Webcam-Light-Adjuster/README.md

 #install datetime::Event::Sunrise

-( continue installing each of
+( Continue installing each of
 the Perl modules listed below
 by installing them one by one
 with cpan.
-some of the modules take close to 1 hour to install, depending on
+Some of the modules take close to 1 hour to install, depending on
 CPU speed and internet connection speed.